Basics

 Introduction to Node.js Modules

-In the example above, we define a simple function add
+In the example above, math.js

 .

-In the math.mjs
+In this example, the add

-Choosing Between CommonJS and ES Modules
+Choosing Between CommonJS and ES6 Modules

 Basics